odoleev/random-users-data/README.md

 ## Features

 - Can choose language (en, ru, es).
-It will lead to UI language change and generating new data (data will match the selected language) .
+It will lead to UI language change and new data generation (data will match the selected language) .
 - Infinite scroll.
 - Seeded random and random seed button.
 - Data entry mistake imitation (3 types: random switch of two signs, add new sign, delete sign.
 Also seeded).